 My parents set up the tent while grandma took care of the baby.
 I don’t remember what I did, but I can guess—chair, shade, book.

 The tent wasn’t large enough for all seven of us.
 There was math involved in getting space for all us to stretch out and yet leave room for mom and grandma to get up in the night.
 Grandma’s cot ran the length of one side of the tent, the side closest to the door.
 Mom’s cot was across the back of the tent.
 The baby slept in a box beside mom’s cot.
 And Dad’s cot ran the length of the other side of the tent.
 My sleeping bag was on the ground.
-In order to leave a path for Grandma, lower leg stuck had to go under my father’s cot.
+In order to leave a path for Grandma, my lower legs had to go under my father’s cot.
 It didn’t bother me.
 I could sleep anywhere.
 My sister slept next to me and my brother next to her.
 His feet also were under Dad’s cot.
 I don’t think her feet reached that far.

 We were all exhausted thanks to an early departure and a day with record-breaking heat.
 We went to bed when the sun went down.